-For the uninitiated, teamLab are a 400 strong group of artists, engineers, designers, CG animators, mathematicians and many other talented professionals who all come together to craft works that challenge the concepts of what art can be.
+For the uninitiated, teamLab is a 400-strong group of artists, engineers, designers, CG animators, mathematicians and other professionals who come together to challenge the concepts of what art can be.

-In March last year Culture Trip spoke with founder of teamLab, Toshiyuki Inoko during the group’s immersive London exhibition ‘Transcending Boundaries’.
-Since then, they’ve built countless other unique works including turning an entire Japanese park into a digital gallery and crafting the vibrant digital installation for the Gallery Children’s Biennale at the National Gallery Singapore.
+In March 2017, Culture Trip spoke with the founder of teamLab, Toshiyuki Inoko, during the group’s immersive London exhibition Transcending Boundaries.
+Since then, the collective has built countless other unique works, including turning an entire Japanese park into a digital gallery and crafting the vibrant digital installation for the Gallery Children’s Biennale at the National Gallery Singapore.

-The decision to open this new museum came from the fact that the collective were yet to find a major gallery space strictly dedicated to the growing world of digital art.
+The decision to open this new museum came from the fact that the collective had yet to find a major gallery space strictly dedicated to the growing world of digital art.
 Though Berlin is home to a Digital Art Museum, it is predominantly online, with only a small brick and mortar space located in the Mitte district.

-Located in Odaiba’s already established Palette Town complex, the museum was created in collaboration with the Mori Building Company, the team behind many of Tokyo’s other iconic sites including Omotesando Hills, Roppongi Hills and of course, the Mori Art Museum.
+Located in Odaiba’s already established Palette Town complex, the museum was created in collaboration with the Mori Building Company, the team behind many of Tokyo’s other iconic sites including Omotesando Hills, Roppongi Hills and the Mori Art Museum.

 The museum is open from 10am until 7pm from Monday through Thursday and on Sundays and national holidays.
 On Fridays, Saturdays and the evening before holidays, the museum stays open until 9pm.
 It is closed every second and fourth Tuesday.
 Pace Gallery represents teamLab.